rolmip/polyany/docs/getting_started.md

 ## :pencil: Creating polynomials

-In PolyAny a polynomial can be created in many forms.
+In {{ polyany }} a polynomial can be created in many forms.
 The most flexible way is defining a matrix of `exponents` and a vector of `coefficients`.

 ### :one: From exponents and coefficients